Kwiziq community member

 Hope I did not confuse you too much.

-This relates to:Using algo to say something or anything -
+This question relates to:Spanish lesson "Using algo to say something or anything"

 Kwiziq language super star